 Parenting is an experiential journey where you are constantly learning to cope with new challenges while you support your children through their growth and development.
-As children grow through various developmental stages, the support required from you is also constantly evolving.
-At times, there will be more difficult specific childhood challenges, and parents often feel at a loss of what to.
+As children grow through various developmental stages, the support they require from you is also constantly evolving, and parents may often feel at a loss on what to do.

 - Learning and developmental delays